Foot Health Practitioner Courses

 Many people need simple foot care in order to maintain mobility and a good quality of life.
-At The College of Foot Health, our course trains you to recognise, assess, advise upon, and treat a wide range of foot conditions.
-On completion of the course, you will be able to recognise how conditions such as obesity and diabetes increase the need for foot care and understand how each of these conditions is rapidly increasing in prevalence in our population.
+At The College of Foot Health, our foot health practitioner courses train you to recognise, assess, advise upon, and treat a wide range of foot conditions.
+On completion of the foot care course, you will be able to recognise how conditions such as obesity and diabetes increase the need for foot care and understand how each of these conditions is rapidly increasing in prevalence in our population.

 The NHS does not offer the service that FHPs provide.
 There is a real need for Foot Health Practitioners and plenty of scopes and opportunity to forge a new career and run a very successful practice.

-Learn how you can develop your career here.
+Learn how you can develop your career with our foot care courses.

 Ready to find out more?